Hi, I’m Kate!

 She specializes in teaching mindfulness tools to anxious parents of atypical kids.
 These simple strategies help parents feel calmer, no matter how intense their neurodivergent kid is in the moment.

 Kate has advanced training in mindfulness, meditation, polyvagal-informed therapeutic movement practices, prenatal and postpartum yoga, yoga for kids, and integrating equity.
-She offers accessible variations, and encourages self nurturing, mindful breathing and awareness.
+She offers accessible variations, and encourages self-respect, mindful breathing, and awareness.

 Kate's little neurodiverse family lives in a magical land called Brooklyn (AKA Lenape territory).
 In her role as Ocean’s mama, Kate continues to learn about advocacy and neurodiversity.

-Kate has been recognized as a top writer in Mindfulness and Parenting on Medium, where her work has been published in Better Humans, Family Matters and Age of Empathy among others, and has over 11,000 followers.
-Her blogs are Inclusive Yoga & Mindful Parenting and Atypical Kids, Mindful Parents.
+Kate writes for Mutha MagazineAutism Advocate Parenting MagazineAutism Parenting MagazineAccessible Yoga BlogThe Good Men Project, and The MightyShe's a top writer in Mindfulness and Parenting on Medium, where her work has been published in Better Humans, Family Matters, and Age of Empathy among others, and has over 11,000 followers.

-Kate's teachers include Bo Forbes, Seane Corn, Michelle Cassandra Johnson, and Hari Kaur, and she is profoundly influenced by Tara Brach and Thich Nhat Hanh.
-She is a member of the Yoga Service Collective.
+Kate's teachers include Bo Forbes, Seane Corn, and Michelle Cassandra Johnson, and she is profoundly influenced by Tara Brach and Thich Nhat Hanh.

 “The way she teaches - direct, clear, nothing extra but nothing held back, lets the yoga do the work and tells you just what is helpful to give you focus and intention.”